 This section provides information on how participants can purchase SMU's Accidental Death and Dismemberment (AD&D) Insurance.
 Administered by Reliance Standard, the cost of AD&D insurance is paid through payroll deductions on an pre-tax basis.
 The benefit amount the participants receive varies according to the amount of coverage elected and the type of loss incurred.

 This section provides information on SMU's Long-Term Disability Plan.
-This benefit are available to all full-time faculty and staff after 3 months of employment, and the cost is paid entirely by SMU.
+This benefit are available to all full-time and part-time regular faculty and staff after 3 months of employment, and the cost is paid entirely by SMU.

 This section provides information on SMU's Business Travel Accident Insurance for all full-time staff and faculty who are under age 75 and travel worldwide on business for the University.
 This benefit is provided at no cost to eligible staff and faculty.
 For additional information on this benefit contact SMU's Office of Risk Management